ducky4life/ns-detag/README.md

 # ns-detag

 > [!WARNING]
-> Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), the current script is no longer legal.
-A fix is on the way.
+> Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), your script may be outdated.
+Please update the script with the latest version to comply with the rules.

 **works with fast.nationstates.net :D**

-this is meant to be used on top of existing update tools such as breeze++ or gauntlet, thats why i chose keybinds that these scripts dont/rarely use
+meant to be used on top of existing update tools such as breeze++ or gauntlet

-i pieced this together by pattern recognition and sampling different ns scripts, i dont know js

 # Installation
 I use [TamperMonkey](https://www.tampermonkey.net/) for this, you can use whatever works for you

-Download [script.user.js](https://github.com/ducky4life/ns-detag/raw/main/script.user.js) (or paste it in your script runner), optionally change keybinds and RO name, run it, enjoy
+Download [script.user.js](https://github.com/ducky4life/ns-detag/raw/main/script.user.js) (or paste it in your script runner), enter your main nation, run it, enjoy

 If you use TamperMonkey, go to the script.user.js link above and TamperMonkey should pop up automatically with the [Latest Release](https://github.com/ducky4life/ns-detag/releases/latest)